marina-ferreira/99_bottles_of_oop/README.md

     2. The logic that chooses a variant can be owned by the factory or by the variant.
     3. The factory can be responsible for knowing/figuring out which classes are eligible to be manufactured or the variants can volunteer themselves.

+## Chapter 8

+  A technique that may be a little risky but that is quite efficient is Wishful Thinking.
+It was used in this example to reveal the lyrics method in BottleVerse.
+That was done by asking the class Bottles what does she want.